 Shamanism for Local and Global Change

 Experiential knowledge of the shamanic worldview leads to a profound awareness of the sacred nature of our world and an awakening of compassion, resulting in the desire to restore balance and harmony.
-Shamanic work, when combined with ordinary reality knowledge and action, can make an immense contribution toward effective solutions for community and global problems.
-Join us for a discussion of how these perspectives can be helpful in providing inspired and workable ways to address complex issues such as climate change.
-This event is part of our One Book, One College Series.
+Shamanic work, when combined with ordinary reality knowledge and action, can make an immense contribution toward effective solutions for community and global problems.… Continue reading Shamanism for Local and Global Change

 Chicago‘s Arab American Community (video)